babelouest/hoel/README.md

 Simple and easy to use database access library.
 Works with SQLite 3, MariaDB/Mysql and PostgreSQL databases.
 Uses a JSON-based language with `jansson` to execute simple queries based on one table.

+# Online documentation

+See the [online documentation](https://babelouest.github.io/hoel/doc/html/) for a doxygen format of the API documentation.

 # Installation

 ## Prerequisites